fluid-checkout/fluid-checkout/readme.txt

 = Unreleased =

-* Added: Compatibility with plugin Mercado Pago payments for WooCommerce.
+* Improved: Compatibility with theme Electro.
+Support for all pre-defined theme colors and custom theme color.
 * Improved: Compatibility with plugin Brazilian Market v3.8.0 or newer.
 Fix issues and add instant validation for Brazilian documents fields CPF and CNPJ.
-* Improved: Compatibility with theme Electro.
-Support for all pre-defined theme colors and custom theme color.
+* Improved: Compatibility with plugin Mercado Pago payments for WooCommerce.
 * Improved: Compatibility with Delivery & Pickup Date Time for WooCommerce - by CodeRockz, avoid PHP warning messages when that plugin settings are not saved yet.
 * Improved: Prevent replacing the payment methods section while updating checkout fragments when user switches application or hide the browser app on their devices.
 * Fixed: Compatibility with plugin Oxygen Builder.